-Facts may have no relation to any other financial facts, they are unrelated.
-For example, a subsequent event may not be related to any other financial fact.
+Facts need not have a relation to any other financial facts; they are unrelated.
+For example, a subsequent event does not have to be related to any other financial fact.

 2.10.4.
 Facts have fidelity

 Financial reports are detailed.
 Financial reports have accuracy in reporting details, a characteristic of exactness to reported facts.
 There exists an exactness in a fact or with a given quality, condition, or event.